A Good Man is a Monster

 Imagine someone breaks into your house, and they’re coming to murder you and your family.
 A little dark, I know, but it helps demonstrate a point.
 A good man should be capable of stopping that evil and protecting his family.
 Not being capable of meeting violence with violence doesn’t mean you’re ‘good‘ because you abstain from the use of violence.

 Abstaining from violence is only virtuous if you are capable of great violence.
-Not being capable of violence means that you won’t be able to protect from evil and that you’re weak and that you and your family are dead.
+Not being capable of violence means that you won’t be able to protect the ones you love from evil and that you’re weak and that you and your family are as good as dead.

 When the enemies are at the gates, like in Ukraine right now, the good man is not the one who is incapable of violence.
 No, the good man is the one who arms himself and goes out to meet the enemy in battle with the intent to destroy him.
 In fact, Ukraine is arming all of its citizens, giving them a chance to be good men and women, to fight against evil.